ryan-rashidian/qemy/DEVLOG.md

 ## Known Issues:

+- [ ] (Non-critical) Parsing logic for company concepts data should factor in more variations of XBRL taxonomy.
-- [ ] (Non-critical) Total debt metric for filings still incomplete or outdated ~50% of time.
-Solutions known; Fixes are in progress.
+- [ ] (Non-critical) Parsing logic for Total Debt metric should combine components of long and short-term debt on certain edge-cases.
-- [ ] (Non-critical) As a result of some testing, current filings metrics have ~90% success for accuracy (with exception of total debt, referenced in previous issue).
-Further refinement is needed and planned.
-Note: most inconsistent results in financial services sector.
-- [ ] (Non-critical) P/E ratio module does not always properly identify whether the eps reported in a SEC filing is cumulative, or quarterly.
-More refinement needed.
+- [ ] (Non-critical) Need a utility function that distinguishes between cumulative, quarterly and yearly values for metrics in SEC filings.

 ## Ideas:

 - Stock screening and filtering.
 - Separate filing commands: 'Income Statement', 'Balance Sheet', 'Cash Flow Statement'
-- IFRS filing support in SEC_Filings parser and currency conversion.
+- IFRS filing support and currency conversion.
-- sklearn model that is trained on valuation data as features -> makes predictions and evaluates feature importance -> feature importance can be used to weigh different filtering/screening conditions.
-(Batch learning, train on demand, simple machine learning pipeline.)
-- For last idea to work, metrics will need to be properly pre-processed: scaled and normalized (z-score/min-max).
+- Data preprocessing and normalizing.

 ## Log